Joffre Lakes Provincial Park

-Joffre Lakes is one of the most beautiful lakes you are likely to ever see.
-There are three lakes and they get progressively more beautiful and impossibly blue from one to the next.
+The three Joffre Lakes are some of the most stunning lakes you are likely to ever see.
+The three lakes get progressively more beautiful and impossibly blue from one to the next.
 By the third lake the intense blue is breathtaking.
-The mighty Matier Glacier rises above the third lake, making the experience even more spectacular.
-The trail is rough and tricky in some parts, but not terribly difficult.
-The trail is 5k to the third lake so give yourself 1.5 - 2 hours(one way).
+The mighty Matier Glacier rises above and beyond the third lake, making the experience even more spectacular.
+The Joffre Lakes trail is rough and tricky in some parts, but not terribly difficult.
+The trail is 5.5k to the third lake so give yourself 1.5 - 2 hours(one way).
 Lots of trail construction work has being done in the past couple years as a new trail replaces much of the old trail.
 The old boulder section between the lower and middle lakes has now been covered with a new dirt trail.
 The Joffre Lakes trail is often free of snow enough to hike in mid May.

-At Upper Joffre Lake, there are several nice, though rugged places to camp.
-In a hilly, lightly forested section of paradise in between the impossibly turquoise joffre Lake and the abruptly monstrous Matier Glacier descending from Mount Matier beyond.
+At the upper, or third Joffre Lake, there are several nice, though rugged places to camp.
+In a hilly, lightly forested section of paradise in between the impossibly turquoise Joffre Lake and the abruptly monstrous Matier Glacier descending from Mount Matier beyond.
 A waterfall cascades near the camping area.
 The campsite has one nice and well maintained outhouse.

 There is also a prominent helicopter pad close by as a reminder of how many injuries occur on the trail and the accessible mountains and glaciers around.
 There are in fact four distinct glaciers close by, Matier, Anniversary, Stonecrop and Tszil.
 Beyond Mount Matier there are two more, Twin One and Hartzell.

-The Joffre Lakes trail is surprisingly busy, which is a testament to how extraordinarily beautiful, and relatively easy the hike is.
+The Joffre Lakes trail is surprisingly busy most of the summer, which is a testament to how extraordinarily beautiful, and relatively easy the hike is.
 Unlike Wedgemount Lake, Black Tusk or Cirque Lake, which are to difficult for many hikers, Joffre Lakes is comparatively easy and certainly relaxing.
 Many hikes in the nearby Garibaldi Park are not family friendly and easy, but Joffre Lakes is.
 Certainly the scenic drive to the trailhead from Whistler is part of the fun.